Marshverso2/World-Massage/README.md

 # World-Massage
-put it in the "scripts"
+put it in the "scripts" folder send your message for multiple people to see